-This will be our fifth season hosting wwoofers.
+This will be our seventh season hosting wwoofers.
 WWOOF stands for Worldwide Opportunities on Organic Farms.
-It is basically an exchange whereby we provide room and board and teach young people how to grow food in exchange for them doing farm work 4-5 hours per day.
+It is basically a work exchange whereby we provide room and board and teach young people how to grow food in exchange for them doing farm work 4-5 hours per day five days per week.
 This could include helping with:

-- Organic vegetable gardens- building raised beds, raising seedlings, soil prep, planting, mulching, weeding, watering and harvesting
+- Organic vegetable gardens- building raised beds, soil preparation, planting seeds and seedlings, mulching, weeding, watering and harvesting

-- Harvesting and processing/cleaning blueberries (We have 3 acres of certified organic berries)
+- Blueberries- harvesting and processing/cleaning blueberries (We have 3 acres of certified organic berries nearby)

 - Production of nutrient rich garden “teas” for plants from seaweed, compost, vermicompost and weeds

-- Splitting firewood with our hydraulic splitter and stacking it in the woodshed
+- Firewood -splitting with our hydraulic splitter and stacking it

 If you know of any young people who might be interested in WWOOFing for us, please ask them to contact us.